yophlox/UTBSE/README.md

-# FlxUTBE
+# UTBSE
-A mix of two Undertale HaxeFlixel engines.
+An Undertale Battle System Engine made in HaxeFlixel